Computing and software availability at the University

-Lots of students choose to use their own laptops and other devices and you can plug your laptop into a datapoint or get on the wireless network.
+Lots of students choose to use their own laptops and other devices as you can access power and Wi-Fi across campus.

-Office 365 is a powerful suite of tools which offers familiar applications like Microsoft Word, Excel and PowerPoint, OneDrive for storing and sharing documents and Microsoft Teams for online meetings, chat and online collaboration.
+Office 365 is a powerful suite of tools that offers familiar applications like Microsoft Word, Excel, PowerPoint, OneDrive for storing and sharing documents, and Microsoft Teams for online meetings, chat, and online collaboration.

-Office 365 is used by staff and students and will be available to you for the duration of your studies with us. *
+Office 365 is used by staff and students and will be automatically available to you for the duration of your studies with us.*

 Office 365 gives you:

-- Full, installed Office applications - Word, Excel, PowerPoint, Outlook, Publisher, and OneNote on up to 5 PCs or Macs.
+- full, installed Office applications - Word, Excel, PowerPoint, Outlook, Publisher, and OneNote on up to five PCs or Macs

-- Office on tablets and phones - for the Office experience on up to 5 tablets and 5 phones.
+- Office on tablets and phones - for the Office experience on up to five tablets and five phones

 *Please note that Office 365 is not available for students on non-credit-bearing short courses unless required by the course.

 Software available on University computers

-UH provides a wide range of software applications for staff and students for general and specialised subject related use.
+The University of Hertfordshire provides a wide range of software applications for staff and students for general and specialised subject-related use.
 Where licences permit, we aim to make all software as widely available as possible across all labs and the LRCs so that you can use it both in your timetabled sessions as well as for independent study.

 Specialist software in the LRCs